Limit shapes for the asymmetric five vertex model: Bethe Ansatz equations

-For (iii), it suffices to show that the oval and the circle intersect transversely at any nonreal point of intersection.
-Suppose a circle is centered at $c\in\R$.
+For (iii), we first show that the oval and the circle intersect transversely at any nonreal point $z$ of intersection.
+Suppose a circle is centered at $c\in\R$ and consider the Cassini oval $\CO_{\alpha,\beta,\gamma}$.
 As $z$ moves along the oval, we have (differentiating $\alpha\log|z|+\beta\log|1-z|$ with respect to $z$)

 At a point $z$ of non-transversal intersection, we would have additionally $\Re\left[\frac{dz}{z-c}\right]=0$.
 These two equations would imply that $dz=0$ unless $\frac{\alpha}{z}-\frac{\beta}{1-z}$ and $\frac{1}{z-c}$ point in the same direction, that is, unless their ratio is real: